tesseract-ocr/tesstrain/src/README.md

 # tesstrain.py

-Utilities for working with Tesseract 4 using artificial training data.
+Utilities for working with Tesseract >= 4 using artificial training data.

 ## Install

 This package requires the Tesseract training tools to be available on your system.

-To install the PIP package, either use `pip install tesstrain` or `python setup.py install`.
+To install the PIP package, either use `pip install tesstrain` (for existing packages) or `pip install .` (from source checkout).
-It works with Python 3.6, but a supported Python version (at least 3.7) is recommended.
+A supported Python version (at least 3.7) is required for running.

 ## Running